CAMP-eXplain-AI/RoarTorch/README.md

 If you use this work, please do cite following references.

-<a id="1">[1]</a> Khakzar, Ashkan, et al. "Neural Response Interpretation through the Lens of Critical Paths" CVPR 2021.
+<a id="1">[1]</a> Khakzar, Ashkan, et al. "Neural Response Interpretation through the Lens of Critical Pathways" CVPR 2021.

 <a id="2">[2]</a> Hooker, Sara, et al. "A Benchmark for Interpretability Methods in Deep Neural Networks."
 NeurIPS 2019.